angelariggs/dev-goals/README.md

 ###September 2015: Drupal / PHP Focus

+In September, I start a 2-month internship at a local Drupal agency, so I want to focus my goals in that direction.
+I expect that my September & October goals may change, depending on responsibilities and opportunities offered in my internship.

 * [ ] Complete the [PHP Track](http://teamtreehouse.com/tracks/php-development) on Treehouse
 * [ ] Continue the [Front-End Track](http://teamtreehouse.com/tracks/front-end-web-development) on Treehouse